decentralized-identity/linked-vp/spec/spec.md

 - Linking an official business registration credential (if there was such a thing) to a DNS name to reduce the burden of verifying the authenticity of a website.
-- Making the mandatory imprint page on a website machine readable by self-issuing an imprint credential and connecting it to the DID of the website to reduce the burden of vistors to extract relevant data from the imprint page.
+- Making the mandatory imprint page on a website machine-readable by self-issuing an imprint credential and connecting it to the DID of the website to reduce the burden of vistors to extract relevant data from the imprint page.
 - for whom is this useful
   - public entities